KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 4. Adding the ISO files to Proxmox, or alternatively switching the Packer templates to download the ISOs from the internet directly instead of trying to grab them from Proxmox locally.
 5. Creating a file serving as the single source of truth.
 All the variables used in the project will be defined in that file, including IP addresses, usernames, etc. The file will be referenced by all code.

-Additionally, the next steps include the continuing of the other components described in the first post.
+Additionally, the next steps include building out the rest of the components described in the first post.

 ## Conclusion